 Do as many things that require moving as much as possible.
 Perhaps you and your friends/family can start a new tradition of taking a walk together after a big Holiday meal.
 Explore easy easy exercises you can do with your concentrator: .
 Be careful when you move about, take your time to do a little extra walking (be careful of ice and bundle up).

 Wash Your Hands

-Holiday season also means cold and flu season, so take the precautions for staying healthy, especially while your out shopping and attending parties and get together.
-Many people in an enclosed space with circulating air means a much higher chance of getting sick.
-Wash your hands frequently and try not to touch door handles and other commonly touched surfaces.
-Take vitamin C supplements and echinacea to boost your immune system, and eat as many fresh fruits and veggies as possible.
+Holiday season also means cold and flu season, so take the precautions for staying healthy, especially while you're out shopping and attending parties.
+Many people in an enclosed space, with circulating air, means a much higher chance of getting sick and catching germs.
+Wash your hands frequently and try not to touch door handles or other commonly touched surfaces.
+Focus on vitamins and supplements such as vitamin C and echinacea to boost your immune system, and eat as many fresh fruits, and vegetables as possible.

 Try to Get Some Quiet Time

 You've done some Christmas shopping and just wrapped some gifts but there's so much more to do!
 Stop thinking about all the things you still need to do and simply relax.
 Chances are, you can't do everything right at that moment, so there's no use stressing about it.
 Stress will only cause your immune system to weaken, and the last thing you want is to be ill on a Holiday.

 Sit back and drink some hot chocolate, admire the holiday lights, and watch the snow fall (if you live in a state where it snows of course).
 There are often plenty of holiday specials on TV and a lot of community actives happening.
 Remember to cherish your loved ones and don't forget to get plenty of sleep and rest!